imixs/imixs-workflow/src/site/markdown/engine/plugins/ruleplugin.md

 ### The 'workitem' Object

-The scritp object 'workitem' provides all item values form the process instance to be processed by the workflow engine.
+The script object '_workitem_' provides all item values form the current process instance.
 The item values are stored in a JSON object, holding the item name (key) and an object array of item values (value).
-See the following example, showing how to get the item value of an item with the name 'txtname':
+See the following example, showing how to get the first item value of an item with the name 'txtname':

-	 // test the first value of the workitem attribute 'txtname' if (workitem.txtname == 'car') {
+	 // test the first value of the workitem attribute 'txtname' if (workitem.txtname && workitem.txtname[0] === 'car') {
 	     ....
 	 }

 <strong>Note: </strong>The item name must always be written in lower case.

-A item can hold a single value or a value list which is stored in an array.
-The following example shows how to access the value list of the item 'namteam'
+A item value is stored in an array.
+The following example shows how to access all values of the item 'namteam'

 	 // test the number of item values stored in the attribute 'namteam' if (workitem.namteam && workitem.namteam.length>0) {